 By car

 Travelling to Kaunas by car is hassle-free from Riga, Warsaw, Vilnius, Klaipėda and pretty much the rest of the cities in the surrounding region.
-You have to pay for parking in the central part of Kaunas 8 am – 6 pm from Monday to Friday (no charge on weekends – except the Town Hall Square, where the hours are 8 am-midnight), except public holidays.
+In the central part of Kaunas, parking fees are applicable from 8 am to midnight daily, or from 8 am to 8 pm daily.
+There are no charges on public holidays or during Kaunas City Day celebrations.
 To pay for parking, you can use the Unipark app, your contactless bank card or Euro coins.
 More on parking in Kaunas here.

 All roads lead to Kaunas!
 Picture by A. Aleksandravičius